 The secret key is encrypted with the Pin on the mobile.
+The application cannot influence this fundamental principal.
 The security relies on the property that a bad Pin must generate a bad OTP that is not distinguishable from a good OTP.